ShaofengWu123/ShaofengWu123.github.io/_pages/00-dpu-intro.md

 - Running examples.
 Examples are located in `/opt/mellanox/doca/application` in DPU.
 Take `url_filter ` as the example[^1].

-  - Preparation 1: configure corresponding SF.
+  - Preparation 1: configure corresponding SF and start regx engine.

   - Preparation 2: configure hugepage for `url_filter`.